partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 And if we ask it to draw a house… then it can’t.
 Maybe AI won’t take our jobs quite yet.

+_I want to give a shout out to [Fermat](https://fermat.app) for pushing hard into the space of AI operating on an infinite canvas.
+In particular I was inspired by [Max Drake's prototypes on X/Twitter](https://twitter.com/max__drake/status/1641034364615008256) (thread), showing how the agent can even be given knowledge of the canvas state, and the human and the AI can work together._

-## Some conclusions
+## Some design conclusions

 I’m taken with a few of the interactions that emerged while I was working on this sketch:

-- **Cursor proxemics to show attention.** It’s a powerful pattern, to use the position of a cursor to show where an NPC is paying attention, and distance to allow it to chip in with varying levels of confidence.
+- **Cursor proxemics to show attention.** It’s a powerful pattern, to use the distance of a cursor to show where an NPC is paying attention, and being near/far to allow it to chip in with varying levels of confidence.
 Cursors aren’t an all-purpose solution (neither smartphones nor VR headsets use cursors) but there’s something here to explore.
 - **Multiple helpful AIs, not just one.** As a user, I can have a _”theory of mind”_ about a focused AI that I can’t with a general-purpose copilot.
 There’s my affordance right there.
 I can see a world in which we bring in different AIs with different goals at different project stages.

 **tl;dr:** AI-as-teammate is an approach that answers some (though not all) of today’s issues in AI interactions.
 Future solutions will likely combine several approaches; this one has some unique strengths.